akvankorlaar/NeuralNetworkBlog/NeuralNetworkBlogPart1.md

 the activation function does is introduce some kind of nonlinearity to the output.
 There are many different kinds of activation functions, but the most common being the Rectified Linear Unit (**ReLU**).
 ReLU is currently very popular for usage in the hidden layers because of its simplicity, while still being very powerfull.
 ReLU is easily implemented, and also easily differientable.
-Why this last point is important will be discussed later on.
 ReLU is defined as:

 ![relu_equation](relu_equation.gif)